 |Day of arrival||Monday|

-This pioneering conservation project is the result of 6 farming families working together to form a private game reserve approximately 7500 hectares in size.
+This pioneering conservation project is the result of several farming families working together to form a private game reserve approximately 7500 hectares in size.
+It is actively managed as a protected area.

 This project provides an insight into the environmental issues and management of a game reserve by assisting the Conservation Centre.
 It also contributes to community upliftment through a local orphanage and vulnerable child centre, whilst also providing an element of fun for those who participate.